 Casio systematically provides grade-based training to persons going on assignment outside Japan according to their mission at the location of assignment.

-In fiscal 2014, it added Training for Presidents outside Japan for top management, Site Management Skills Training for senior management, and Multicultural Management Skills Training and Assignment Location Situation for all persons going on assignment outside Japan.
-Additionally, in 2014 Casio stepped up safety measures, the provision of educational information for accompanying children, and other efforts to strengthen on-location living support.
+The company provides Training for Presidents outside Japan for top management, Site Management Skills Training for senior management, and Multicultural Management Skills Training and Lectures on Assignment Location Situation for all persons going on assignment outside Japan.
+Additionally, Casio provides educational information for accompanying children, and other efforts to strengthen on-location living support.

 Training system before assignment outside Japan